mubaidr/ForgetThatPage/README.md

 Same as Chrome version

 ## Incoming features
-* Blacklist if possible
+* If possible :
+    - Blacklist
-* Delete search history if possible
+    - Delete search history
-* Adapt icon to dark themes if possible
+    - Adapt icon to dark themes
-* Better design
+* (Better design)
-* More languages supported
+* (More languages supported)

 ## Versioning
 ### Version 1.5.0 - Work In Progress
 * Options page.
 By default everything is deleted, it allows the user not to delete cookies and/or sessionStorage and/or localStorage.
-* Added Vietnamese and Norwegian (translation from Gengo)
+* Added Norwegian, Vietnamese, Bulgarian, Greek, Ukrainian and Thai. (translation from https://gengo.com/)
 * Changed green icon

 ### Version 1.4.0 - 09/10/2016